rozview/roseview/README.md

 - If you find an issue you would like to fix, [open a pull request](#pull-requests).

-### Triaging issues and pull requests

-One great way you can contribute to the project without writing any code is to help triage issues and pull requests as they come in.

-- Ask for more information if you believe the issue does not provide all the details required to solve it.
-- Flag issues that are stale or that should be closed.
-- Ask for test plans and review code.

 Remember small pull requests are much easier to review and more likely to get merged.

-Only Oarabile Koore can write code and reproduce no tests !